Where is the ceremony held?

 Car parking is available at the Convention Centre for December Ceremonies in the Exhibition Car Park off North Terrace or the Riverbank Car Park.
 Please see the Adelaide Convention Centre website for further information on parking and access.

-Students are initially allowed 3 tickets for ceremonies in April and 5 for ceremonies in December.
-Students wanting additional tickets must outline details of their request on their graduation application form.
+Students are allowed 2 tickets for ceremonies in April and September and 4 for ceremonies in December.

 If you have requested extra tickets, you will be advised approximately 1 week prior to the ceremony if your extra tickets have been granted.
 Please be patient as the Graduation Office receives many requests for extra tickets and we are only able to allocate these in the week leading up to the ceremony.